mr2527/pop_OS-win10-KVM-setup/README.md

 This will sign you into root.

 2. Remember tab completion!
 It will make your life a lot easier when going back and forth between directories.
-Simply type the begining of your command and hit tab, the terminal will auto fill in the rest.
+Simply type the beginning of your command and hit tab, the terminal will auto fill in the rest.

 3. It is a confusing experience but I am sure you can get through it with some perseverance.
 Keep at it.